History of modern Mongolia

-This article is about the period of modern democratic era of Mongolia since its democratic revolution of 1990.

-1990 Democratic revolution's foundation
+The modern democratic era of Mongolia started after the Democratic Revolution of 1990, which occurred in the wake of the 1989 revolutions and the collapse of the Soviet Union.
+After the 1990 revolution, Mongolia underwent a transition from a socialist one-party state to a multi-party parliamentary democracy.

+The first free and fair elections were held in July 1990.
+The bicameral parliament drafted a new constitution in 1991, which was ratified by Mongolia's first president, Punsalmaagiin Ochirbat on 13 January 1992, and put into force on 12 February 1992.

+Prelude

-With the changes taking place internationally in the communist world, in particular in the Soviet Union, which had sheltered and led Mongolia; young people in Mongolia wanted to make a change in the society and the way the government was running its business.
-In addition, Mongolia suffered economic hardships from as early as the 1980s.
-The young people began to meet secretly and discuss it.
+With the changes happening internationally in the Eastern Bloc, especially in the Soviet Union, which had sheltered and led Mongolia, young people in Mongolia wanted to bring about change in society and how the government operated.
+In addition, Mongolia suffered economic hardships as early as the 1980s.
+Youth intellectuals began to meet secretly and discuss it.
 For example, during his studies in the USSR, Tsakhiagiin Elbegdorj learned about Glasnost, the concepts such as freedom of speech and economic liberties.
 After returning to Mongolia, he met other like-minded people and tried to present those ideas to a wider audience, despite attempts of repression from the Politburo-authority of the government, and threats by his employer to lose his job.

 In October 1989, New Generation, an underground resistance movement was formed.

 On 28 November 1989, at the end of a speech at the Young Artists' Second National Congress, Elbegdorj said that Mongolia needed democracy and appealed for youth to collaborate to create democracy in Mongolia.
 He told the audience "We consider that Perestroika is a timely and brave step.
 Youth's contribution to this revolutionary matter is not by supportive talks but by certain work.
 Our contribution is our objectives to be fulfilled.
 Our objectives are: ... following democracy and transparency and contributing to glasnost, ... and supporting fair progressive power ...
 These are the objectives of an initiatives' group-an organization that shall work.
 After the congress I hope we will gather and discuss with you about it in this (newly forming group).
 The organization shall be based on public, voluntary and democratic principles."